mrwweb/wp-inline-access/readme.txt

 == Upgrade Notice ==

 = 0.2.0 =
 Highlights clicked widget on admin.
 More information in Info Bar.
 More editable items.
+See changelog for deets.

 = 0.1.0 =
 You can't upgrade to this because nothing precedes it.
 Deep.